 As well, many non-indigenous people call the taiga their home and depend on it for lumber, hydroelectric power, fresh water, minerals, and for recreation.
 This biome is a big contributor to world biodiversity, mostly in terms of fauna.
 The boreal forest also plays an important role in world climate.

 Since the boreal first is so extensive, it plays a huge role in oxygen production and also in carbon sequestration.
 Interestingly, there are notable differences in world wide oxygen levels in winter that are linked to the lack of photosynthesis from the boreal forest in winter, which recuperate again every year in spring.
 As well, peat moss in swamps and muskeg forms thick mats that sequester huge amounts of carbon and that filter and clean water.
-Last, the dark colors of the boreal first also contribute to temperature, as the huge expanse of dark needles absorbs the sun’s heat, causing warming.
+Last, the dark colors of the boreal forest also contribute to temperature, as the huge expanse of dark needles absorbs the sun’s heat, causing warming.